 If you chose not to pick it up from the University, you can find out how to collect your BRP on gov.uk.

-What to bring to a document checking session
+What to bring to a virtual document checking session

 What to do if UKVI has your documents

-If UKVI is still processing your visa application and has your passport, visa and qualifications documents, you must still come to a document checking session.
+If UKVI is still processing your visa application and has your passport, visa and qualifications documents, you must still complete a document checking session.

-You must bring evidence of your application to the session.
+You must show evidence of your application to the session and provide an electronic copy of it.
 This could be:

 - a letter from UKVI confirming they have received your application

 - a letter from UKVI asking you to make an appointment to give your biometric data